citizenfish/locaria/docs/public_gateway/search.md

 ### ranking_attributes

-Default: {description,title}
+Default: 'description,title'
-Type: Text array describing an attribute path
+Type: Text (representing a path to an attribute value)

 Used to rank results higher using this specific attribute.
 So search results with search_text in this attribute are ordered higher up the list.
 In the example above we are looking at the title object within the description object.

 ## Returns